julianpeeters/avro-scala-macro-annotations/README.md

         case class MyRecord()

-First the fields are added automatically, then the methods necessary for de/serialization are generated for you, at compile time.
+First the fields are added automatically from an Avro Schema in a file, then the methods necessary for de/serialization are generated for you, all at compile time.

-This is a work in progress.
-Criticism is appreciated.

 ##1) Avro-Type-Provider
 If your use-case is "data-first" and you're using an Avro runtime library that allows you to use Scala case classes to represent your Avro records, then you are probably a little weary of transcribing Avro Schemas into their Scala case class equivalents.

 Now you can annotate an "empty" case class and it's members will be generated automatically at compile time, using the data found in the Schema of a given file:

+  given the schema automatically found in `input.avro`:

+        {"type":"record","name":"MyRecord","namespace":"tutorial","doc":"Auto-generated schema","fields":[{"name":"x","type":{"type":"record","name":"Rec","doc":"Auto-generated schema","fields":[{"name":"i","type":"int","doc":"Auto-Generated Field"}]},"doc":"Auto-Generated Field"}]}}

   annotated empty case classes: